If there was ever a task that most ecommerce professionals don't think about before launching a store, it's copywriting.

 There's no reason to paste a copywriting job post template into this article since there are tons of them online.
 Not only that, but yours should be modified to work well with your company needs.

-For instance, Workable, ZipRecruiter, and Upwork all have copywriter job description templates for you to start with.
+For instance, Workable and ZipRecruiter, all have copywriter job description templates for you to start with.
 However, I would focus more on looking through job boards to see what other companies have shared as well.

 That said, we do have some rules to follow when you're making your job post: